robototes/robototes-website/README.md

 #### Installing the environment

-Before downloading the server code, ensure your server environment is prepared by installing the following
+Before downloading the server code, ensure your server environment is prepared by installing the following:

 * `node.js` version 7.2.0
 * `npm` version 3.10.9 (installed with node)

 #### Preparing the server

-After the above dependencies are installed, download the server code and test it
+After the above dependencies are installed, download the server code and test it:

 * `git clone -b production git@github.com:robototes/robototes-website.git --depth 1` to clone the latest production release
 * `cd robototes-website` to enter the server code